NXT TV preview: Tuesday's NXT Showdown with NXT vs. TNA matches - Pro Wrestling Dot Net

 -Ethan Page vs. Mustafa Ali for the NXT North American Championship

--“Team TNA” Mike Santana, Frankie Kazarian, Moose, and Leon Slater vs. “Team NXT” Ricky Saints, Trick Williams, Je’Von Evans, and Myles Borne in a Survivor Series-style elimination tag team match
+-“Team TNA” Mike Santana, Frankie Kazarian, Moose, and Leon Slater vs. “Team NXT” Ricky Saints, Trick Williams, Je’Von Evans, and Myles Borne in a Survivor Series-style elimination match

-Powell’s POV: NXT changed the show name from Invasion to Showdown.
-My best guess is that Jordynne Grace and Joe Hendry will be named the special referees for the elimination matches, but nothing was official coming out of Tuesday’s television show.
-NXT Showdown will run head-to-head with AEW Dynamite Title Tuesday (Dynamite is bumped from its Wednesday time slot next week because of the MLB playoffs).

 Be the first to comment